Transformers in Medical Image Analysis: A Review: Transformers

 \subsubsection{Decoder}

 The decoder also has $n=6$ blocks, similar to the encoder, with some minor modifications.
-Specifically, an additional self-attention layer is inserted on top of the encoded output.
-Masking is employed in the first self-attention layer to block subsequent contribution to the state of previous position, since the prediction is based on a known state.
-One Linear layer and one Softmax layer are inserted after the output of the decoder to generate the final output.
+Specifically, an additional self-attention layer is inserted on the top of the encoded output.
+Masking is employed in the first self-attention layer to block subsequent contributions to the state of the previous position, since the prediction is based on a known state.
+A linear layer and a Softmax layer are inserted after the output of the decoder to generate the final output.